-845 ENGLISH 12: A SURVEY OF BRITISH LITERATURE II 0.5 credit/ Spring Semester Only
+845 ENGLISH 12: A SURVEY OF BRITISH LITERATURE II 0.5 credit/ Spring Semester Only the course.
+See Appendix B for more information regarding AP courses.

 Grade 12 (REQUIRED FOR ALL SENIORS WHO ARE NOT ENROLLED in 895 or 880)